aidansharma98/aidansharma98.github.io/_pages/cv.md

 Education
 ======
-* 2022 - present Ph.D in Linguistics, Rutgers University
+** 2022 - present: Ph.D in Linguistics, Rutgers University
 * 2017 - 2022 B.S. in Mathematics with a Minor in Linguistics, University of California, Los Angeles

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * GitHub University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
-  * GitHub University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
-  * GitHub University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

 Skills
 ======
 * Skill 1